Q: Is designation required? No. Participation in the system is voluntary.

 Q: Does getting designated automatically enroll us in the stroke registry?
 No. The Minnesota Stroke Registry Program is a separate quality improvement program.
 Find out more about this voluntary program here.

 Q: Our hospital is not certified by The Joint Commission as a Primary Stroke Center.
 Can we apply for Primary Stroke Center designation from the state?
 No. Only hospitals that are currently certified by a national accreditation body as Primary Stroke Centers or Comprehensive Stroke Centers may receive those same designations from MDH.
-In addition, MDH will designate those hospitals at their same TJC or HFAP certification level.
+Currently, the only national accreditation organizations that certify hospitals as Primary or Comprehensive Stroke Centers are The Joint Commission, DNV, and HFAP.

 Q: Will there be a site survey for the designation?
 Not at this time.
-Hospitals will submit an application electronically which will include documentation that will show us how you meet each of the criteria.
+Hospitals submit an electronic application which includes documentation that attests that or demonstrates how each of the criteria are met.
 In the future we plan to conduct in-person site visits for renewals.
 We also plan to conduct in-person visits to a sample of hospitals, to provide support and technical assistance to designated facilities.

 Q: I'm confused about the relationship between the designation, quality reporting, and the stroke registry.
 Are they the same things?
 These are inter-related but different, separate initiatives.
 All three utilize the same web-based tool.
 However....

-- Submitting your stroke quality measure data (SQRMS) is required by statute.
-Doing so does not mean you automatically get designated, nor does it mean you are participating in the stroke registry program.
+- Submitting your stroke quality measure data (SQRMS) is required by state law.
+Reporting data does not mean you automatically get designated, nor does it mean you are participating in the stroke registry program.

-- Participation in the stroke system (i.e., getting designated) does not mean you are automatically in the Minnesota Stroke Registry Program and has nothing to do with stroke quality measure reporting.
+- Participation in the stroke system (i.e., getting designated) does not mean you are automatically in the Minnesota Stroke Registry Program.
+Also, it does not mean you are automatically reporting data for statewide quality reporting..

 - Participation in the Minnesota Stroke Registry Program does not mean you are automatically designated, but DOES mean your stroke quality measure reporting requirements are covered.